 (2) A licensed type A child care home.

-(3) A certified type B child care home.
+(3) A licensed type B child care home.

 (4) A certified in-home aide.